jucacrispim/toxicbuild/docs/source/index.rst

     $ toxicbuild create ~/toxicCI

-With this command, a new master was created in ~/toxicCI/master and a new slave was created in ~/toxicCI/slave.
+By using the ``toxicbuild create`` command, a new master was created in ~/toxicCI/master and a new slave was created in ~/toxicCI/slave.

 Edit the master.cfg file to your needs.
 Namely the PROJECT_NAME, TOXICBUILD_SOURCE, BRANCHES and POLLINTERVAL variables.